SAP-samples/teched2023-AD263/exercises/ex2/README.md

-# Exercise 2 - Prepare SAP Cloud ALM
+# Exercise 2 - Prepare and Configure SAP Cloud ALM

 Logon to the AD263 Cloud ALM Tenant: